About Us

 Physiotherapy and rehabilitation

-Over 48,000 people received physical rehabilitation and physiotherapy support from Southern Cross Healthcare joint venture partners in our 2022/23 financial year.
+Over 82,000 clients received physical rehabilitation and physiotherapy support from the Southern Cross Healthcare network in our 2025 financial year.
 All services are delivered by healthcare professionals who are experts in their fields.

 Phoebe, Southern Cross Wellness Partners